The Meeting of Creditors (341 Hearing) In Portland

 The trustee will go over your documents with you briefly and ask you a few questions.
 Your responses should be genuine and consistent with the information contained in your bankruptcy documents.
 The trustee is primarily concerned with the fairness of your plan (that it treats all similarly situated creditors equally) and your ability to make the planned payments.

 You will have an opportunity to answer any questions from creditors who attended after the trustee has done his or her work in the bankruptcy meeting.
 If your mortgage lender wants to argue that the value you allocated to the collateral is incorrect, secured creditors such as your mortgage lender may show up.
 Unsecured creditors are quite rare to appear.

 At the conclusion of the hearing, your attorney will express his or her agreement with the trustee’s concerns.
 The creditors’ meeting is only the beginning of the negotiations that will finally result in the certification of your case, which will take place a month or two after that.

 Facing complex debt problems?
 Get legal advice from our bankruptcy lawyer

 Whether you are dealing with overwhelming debt, stopping foreclosure or repossession proceedings, or looking for a way to protect your assets, our Portland bankruptcy attorneys at Michael D. O’ Brien & Associates are here to help you overcome your financial hurdles!
-Call us for a free consultation.
+Call us for a free case evaluation.